myneur/ClimateChangeViz/README.md

 ![Local tropic days in summer months with the max temperature over 30 °C projections (CMIP6 models)](charts/latest_tropic.png)

 ### Work in progress (exploration)
-This is just an exploration.
+This an exploration so far.
 The max temperature projections seems to be varying a lot and predictions are available in less number of models.
 Alternative is to explore averages of daily forecasts for summer months.

 # How to run it